arkurpas/Object-detection-ABB-RobotStudio/README.md

 * Hardware: Dell Precision 3581 with NVIDIA RTX 2000 ADA graphics card

-## Proccess description
+## Process description

-* a set of random ordered packages come into the station
+* a randomly ordered packages come into the station
 * a small robot goes above conveyor and  start the camera placed on its gripper
 * trained model looks for the manufacturer's logo
 * a type of detected object together with coordinates of the center point are sent to robot